May 23, 2019 • De Pree Journal

 - Our daily work, if it is not evil (like thievery, for example), can be good.
 We can “work that which is good” according to Ephesians 4:28.
 Moreover, through the redemption we experience in Christ, we can begin to experience the goodness of work, even though this goodness will not be complete until God restores all creation and work recovers its full, original goodness.

 Thus, when we do work that is good, we are walking in the good works God has prepared for us.
 In this way we are living for the praise of God’s glory.
 We are worshiping God through what we do each day as workers: making good products, selling these good products at good prices, building good businesses that provide good jobs for workers, teaching children what is good and true, passing or enforcing good laws, making good art, building good buildings, planting and harvesting good food, and so forth and so on.
 Therefore, our work can be worship when we do good work for God’s glory.
-Our work can be a major way – some would even say the major way – for us to glorify God in our daily lives, offering our bodies to him as a living sacrifice while we work, doing everything in the name of the Lord Jesus.
+Our work can be a major way – some would even say the major way – for us to glorify God in our daily lives, offering our bodies as a living sacrifice while we work, doing everything in the name of the Lord Jesus.